e-berger/runner/README.md

 ## lauch local sam

-lambda runner will ba available at `http://localhost:3000/runner`
+lambda runner will be available at `http://localhost:3000/runner`

 ```bash
 make sam-local